seshasrinivaspendyala/AI-PC-Code-Samples/Video-Description-Generation-Query-Retrieval/Readme.md

    Download and install Git from [here](https://git-scm.com/downloads/win)

 3. **uv for Windows**\
-   Open the Command Prompt as an administrator by right-clicking the terminal icon and selecting Run as administrator.\
-   Steps to install `uv` are as follows.
+   Steps to install `uv` in the Command Prompt are as follows.
 Please refer to the [documentation](https://docs.astral.sh/uv/getting-started/installation/) for more information.
    ```
    powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"
    ```

 ### For Linux:
-   For Linux: Open a new terminal window by right-clicking the terminal and selecting New Window.
+To install any software using commands, Open a new terminal window by right-clicking the terminal and selecting New Window.
 1. **GPU Drivers installation**\
    Download and install the GPU drivers from [here](https://dgpu-docs.intel.com/driver/client/overview.html)